kitttn/temptest/Flashing-images.md

 This page describes how to load firmware images into flash memory.
+Instructions for [[building firmware images|Building-the-Code]] and for [[obtaining prebuilt binaries from Buildbot|Buildbot]] are available.

 There are 3 supported scenarios:
 * [Load firmware image to SPIROM for a bridge ASIC on BDB](Flashing-images#load-firmware-image-to-spirom)